-Fern Paterson focuses her practice on environmental, administrative, and regulatory law.
-Fern’s practice includes litigation, regulatory compliance matters, and business transactions for a wide variety of clients, including traditional energy, renewable energy (solar, wind, biogas, and biomass), chemical manufacturing, engineering, wood products, waste management, real estate development, and other commercial and manufacturing clients.
+Fern has represented a wide variety of clients, including utility, renewable energy (solar, wind, biogas, and biomass), chemical manufacturing, food and beverage manufacturing, wood products, waste management, real estate development, and other commercial and manufacturing clients.
 Fern also assists in professional negligence and product liability litigation, including litigation alleging personal injury.
 She is licensed in North Carolina and South Carolina.

 Fern regularly speaks on environmental topics such as emerging issues in environmental law, air quality compliance, environmental audits, and endangered species consultations.
 She also maintains an active pro bono practice, helping indigent clients expunge criminal records and representing abused and neglected children through North Carolina's Guardian ad Litem program.